AlgoritmiaClub/missing-semester/algorithmic_problems/leetcode/220.number_of_islands/editorial.md

 This redundant exploration yields very poor performance, as the same land cells would be revisited many times.

+- **Time:** In the worst case, each land cell could be revisited for every neighboring cell that triggers a fresh exploration.
+This can blow up to roughly $O((m \cdot n)^2)$ in pathological cases, since each DFS/BFS exploration may re-scan large parts of the grid redundantly.
+- **Space:** $O(1)$ beyond the input grid, as no persistent visited tracking is maintained.

 ### Depth-First Search (sol 1)

 A more efficient method is to treat the grid as a graph where land cells are